jovyan123-playground/jupyter-packaging-playground/README.md

 build-backend = "setuptools.build_meta"
 ```

-Note that you need to run `pip cache remove jupyter_packaging` any time changes are made to prevent `pip` from using a previous source version.
+Note: you need to run `pip cache remove jupyter_packaging` any time changes are made to prevent `pip` from using a cached version of the source.